 Ever heard the term “2E”?
 This refers to children who are “twice exceptional”, meaning they are gifted in one way but also exhibit another exceptionality such as autism, anxiety, dyslexia, etc. Andrea, from Townsley Times, has an amazing blog post about Homeschooling the Gifted Child.
 Beyond the beautiful explanation, she provides ways to embrace and make the most of it.

 Because I’m so passionate about helping every and all homeschoolers embrace their journey and do so in an unapologetically authentic way, I put together a free online mini conference entitled Homeschooling with Exceptionalities.
-Four amazing homeschooling Moms are coming together over the course of four days to talk about their experiences, encourage, and give advice to thriving as moms who homeschool exceptional children.
-To catch this event live, join my Facebook Community and mark your calendar for April 23rd – 26th.
+Four amazing homeschooling Moms came together over the course of four days to talk about their experiences, encourage, and give advice to thriving as moms who homeschool exceptional children.
+If you didn’t catch this event live, view it on my YouTube Channel, and while you’re there don’t forget to SUBSCRIBE.

 Read more about each speaker: